Post Image

 Image

-Step 4: Plan for The Manufacturing Processes
+Step 4: Design for Manufacturability

 Step 5: Incorporate Structural Features

-Step 6: Provide Ventilation and Thermal Management
+Step 6: Plan for Ventilation and Thermal Management

-Step 7: Pay Attention to Sealing and Gasketing
+Step 7: Address Sealing and Gasketing